How to apply for a master’s degree program at the university of Salzburg?

 • all the documents you submitted to the Studienabteilung in original form.

-5. After receiving your student ID and paying the fees, your admission process is completed.
+After receiving your student ID and paying the fees, your admission process is completed.
 You can now use your student-ID for accessing PLUS-online.
-There you find the complete catalogue of courses offered at the University.
-You will then be able to select the courses you would like to attend.
+There you will find the complete list of courses offered by the University and you can register for the courses you have chosen.